 Cancer is a devastating illness.
 Mostly, because of how rapidly it spreads to other areas in the body.
 Because of this danger, researchers are developing treatments that have the ability to specifically target abnormal cells and then slow or stop those cells from growing and spreading.
 This method is known as targeted therapy.
 As scientists discover more about gene and protein changes, their focus is to develop new drugs that hone in and target those changes.

 Targeted therapies offer an alternative treatment option to chemotherapy and radiation with less severe side effects.
 The reason why there are fewer side effects is because targeted treatment specifically targets abnormal cells, versus chemotherapy and radiation, which can’t distinguish between abnormal and healthy cells.

 Mesothelioma and Targeted Therapy

 Malignant mesothelioma is an aggressive, fatal disease that has seen rising cases over the past 60 years.
 A person with mesothelioma cancer is generally experiencing tumor growth in the lining (mesothelium) of the lungs, abdomen, or heart (pleura, peritoneum, or pericardium).
-Within the past few years, researchers have been testing the use of targeted therapies on mesothelioma patients in clinical trials.
+Resarchers continue to test the use of various targeted therapies on mesothelioma patients in clinical trials.

 Targeted Therapy Types

-There are two primary types of targeted therapies: monoclonal antibodies and molecule medicines.
-Molecule medicines are small enough to dive into cancer cells and obliterate them, and monoclonal antibodies fight cancer cells on the surface, or surrounding areas, and are too big to slip into cancer cells.
+There are two primary types of targeted therapies: monoclonal antibodies and molecule medications.
+Small molecule drugs can enter the cancer cells and disrupt a specific cancer growth pathway, and monoclonal antibodies fight cancer cells on the surface, or surrounding areas, and are too big to slip into cancer cells.

 Sometimes, oncologists use monoclonal antibodies to launch chemotherapy and radiation treatments straight into tumors.
 This can occur through an IV in a vein, or as a shot.
 Monoclonal antibody medication treatments usually end with the stem “-mab.”
-Three monoclonal antibody types are:
+Four monoclonal antibodies are used in mesothelioma:

 - Bevacizumab – Humanized monoclonal antibody that targets the circulatory system (VEGF- vascular endothelial growth factor)

-- Ipilimumab – Human antibody that targets the immune system
+- Ipilimumab – Human antibody that targets CTLA-4, which activates the immune system

 Signal Transduction Inhibitors